IN THIS ARTICLE:

-If a drill buddy or friend is posting thoughts of suicide on social media sites like Facebook or Twitter, it’s very important that you take those posts seriously.
+You may encounter a drill buddy or friend posting thoughts of suicide on social media sites like Facebook or Twitter.
+It’s very important to take the post seriously.

-If you answer yes to any of these, get your friend help immediately.
+If you answer yes to any of these questions, try to get your friend help immediately.

 - Posting about wanting to die or to kill oneself?